fearherbs1/FearThree-Macropad/README.md

 # FearThree-Macropad
 A simple and open source 3 key hand-wired macro pad with QMK and VIA Support.
+Made from modifiying the case files generated with the [swillkb plate and case builder](http://builder.swillkb.com/), aswell as some help from this awesome [handwired keyboard guide](https://www.crackedthecode.co/a-complete-guide-to-building-a-hand-wired-keyboard/) written by Ben Chapman:

 ![](https://i.imgur.com/zvou6rN.jpg)